-In this post, you’ll discover the ultimate list of Florence Cathedral facts, a structure with an immensely rich history of art and architecture.
+In this post, you’ll discover the ultimate list of Florence Cathedral facts, a fabulous landmark in Florence with an immensely rich history of art and architecture.

 Interesting Florence Cathedral facts

 1. It’s located in the historic center of Florence